talkohavy/lvlup/README.md

 ---

-## Core Concepts
+## 2. Core Concepts

+### `lvlup`

+As the name of the package suggests, **LvLup** is all about leveling up your package.
+We took the boring concept of package versioning, and added a small form of gamification to it.

+### `Experience`

+An `experience` is a contributor's _intent to release_, stored as data within a file.

+With `lvlup`, you essentially take a package, add some `experience` to it, and when it's ready - it levels up and bumps to the next level, i.e. the next version number.

-The core concept that `lvlup` follows is that contributors to a repository should be able to declare an _intent to release_, and that multiple intents would then be calculated along with the package's current version to generate the next version.
+Contributors to a repository should be able to declare an_intent to release, creating `experience` file(s), and multiple `experience`s would then be used to calculate the next level (next version).

-A single _change_ is an intent to release, stored as data, with the information we need to combine multiple changes and coordinate releases.
+`lvlup` makes sure that an `experience` is only used once for the purpose of leveling up a package.

 ---

-### Your new Workflow
+## 3. Your new Workflow

-A contributor runs:
+When a contributor, working on a side branch, is done working on a new feature or a bugfix, they run:

 ```bash
 npx lvlup add
 ```

-and answers the prompted questions.
+and answer the prompted questions.
+And `experience` file is then created, holding the new information as data.
+The contributor then creates a PR for that side branch.

-When the maintainer wants to release the package, they should run:
+When the maintainer deems the PR worthy, and merges it, they should run:

 ```bash
 npx lvlup bump